Overview

 Evidential Burden

-For instance, if a defendant argues self-defense, they must present initial evidence.
-Once this is done, the prosecution must disprove it beyond reasonable doubt.
-This was established in R v Lobell [1957] 1 QB 547, where Lord Goddard CJ noted:
+For example, if a defendant raises a self-defense claim, they must initially present evidence to support it.
+Once this is done, the prosecution must disprove the claim beyond reasonable doubt.
+This principle was established in R v Lobell [1957] 1 QB 547, where Lord Goddard CJ stated:

 "Once evidence of self-defence is raised, it is for the prosecution to negative it."